gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-AIPScannerConfiguration.md

 ```

 This command gets the current configuration settings for the Azure Information Protection scanner.
-In this example, the output shows that the scanner is using default values for its settings.
+In this example, the output shows that the scanner is using the installation default values.
 The one exception is the justification message, which has been specified.

 - The scanner is in discovery mode for reporting purposes only.
 Labels are not applied to files.

-- The scanner will apply a different label to a file that's already labeled only when these files have been labeled by the current scanner account.
+- The scanner will apply a different label to a file that is already labeled only when these files have been labeled by the current scanner account.

 - The scanner will not overwrite file attributes when a file is labeled.